coderolls/coderolls-blog/_posts/git/2021-05-18-delete-a-git-branch-local-or-remote.md

 Short Snippet

-Delete local branch, if you finished working on branch, and merged
+Delete the local branch, if you finished working on a branch, and merged

 ```git
 git branch -d <the-local-branch>
 ```
-Delete local branch without checking merged status
+Delete the local branch without checking the merged status

 ```git
 git branch -D <the-local-branch>